When I was a little girl, Nolan liked to say that this world has no natives, which means it belongs to everyone. —Irisa, "Pilot"

 Rockne S. O'Bannon was also the writer of Alien Nation and the associated series which featured alien refugees arriving on Earth and assimilating as immigrants.
 The protagonists were also a human cop and his alien partner.

 Stock Legal Phrases: "I take the Fifth" was discussed in "I Just Wasn't Made for These Times" by Rafe, Nolan, Amanda, and Gordon.
 They all decide that among the things lost during the Pale Wars, that amendment was one of the worst things lost.
+Of course, all parties considered, it would do wonders for their life expectancy to have that protection.

 Stranger in a Familiar Land: It's implied at the end of the pilot (and confirmed in the next) that Nolan was from St. Louis before it became Defiance.